VaibHUB17/Ai-dashboard/README.md

 ## 🚀 Overview

-AIVatar is a modern web application that lets you create and interact with virtual AI friends.
+AIavatar is a idea for creating a website that lets you create and interact with virtual AI friends.
 Each companion has their own personality, mood, and memory, creating a personalized and engaging experience.

 ## 🔄 Application Flow